India: Court rules in favor of Hindus over Ayodhya temple-mosque dispute | DW | 09.11.2019

 Longstanding Hindu claim

-Hindus claim their god Ram was born in Ayodhya and a temple in his name predated the mosque.
+Hindus claim Lord Ram — a physical incarnation of the their god Vishnu — was born in Ayodhya, and a temple in his name predated the mosque.

 They say that in the 16th century, Babur, the first emperor of the Mughal Islamic dynasty, built a mosque on top of the structure.